 It’s debatable, however, whether late fees have ever been effective at making tenants pay on time, and if the threat of eviction is a much better deterrent.
 Landlord will of course still be able to serve Section 8 notices for late payment of rent.

 (b) Lost Keys

-You will also still be able to charge tenants for losing their keys (or other security device).
+You will also still be able to charge tenants for losing their keys (or other security device if your property is high-tech).
 But you will only be able to charge a reasonable amount for which you can provide evidence of the cost to you.